mever-team/FairBench/docs/bench.md

 # Quick benchmarks

-Here we show how to run and compare vision algorithms.
+Here we show how to run and compare algorithms, with computer vision examples.

-Before starting, install FairBench with the extra dependencies required to run benchmarks on models of the corresponding types.
+Before starting, install FairBench with the extra dependencies (extras) required to run benchmarks on models of the corresponding data types.
 Tabular data benchmarks only use implementations packed alongside the library under its normal installation.
 To install with all extras run: